 - Verbal de-escalation skills

-- The basics of self-defense in our Badass Ballet (or Terminator Tango)
+- The basics of self-defense in our Badass Basics (or Terminator Tango)

-- Plus a review of improvised weapons, ground fighting, and how to sign up for a full-contact adrenaline based self-defense course near you!
+- Plus a discussion on weapons, ground fighting, and how to sign up for a full-contact adrenaline based self-defense course near you!

-Students Fight Back offers the same basic skills in Girls Fight Back, because contrary to what society might tell us, men as well as women can sometimes use a helping hand when it comes to learning personal safety and self-defense.
+Students Fight Back offers the same basic skills in Girls Fight Back, because contrary to what society might tell us, people of all genders can sometimes use a helping hand when it comes to learning personal safety and self-defense.
 And, we can all come together to be active bystanders and create safer communities.
 This program has a little less girl power and a strong emphasis on how we can all partner together to put an end to violence.
-It is gender neutral and Title IX compliant.
-This program is also 75 mins + Q&A.
+It is gender inclusive and Title IX compliant.
+This program is also 75 mins + Q&A. More information

 IMPACT is a 3 or 5 hour full contact, adrenaline based self-defense program.
 It is a perfectly designed program to follow up one of our core programs and is designed to be an intensive for a smaller group of attendees.